jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 * :ref:`A function in a module is an attribute of the module<test_attribute_error_w_functions>`
 * :ref:`A variable in a module is an attribute of the module<test_attribute_error_w_variables>`

-:ref:`because in Python everything is an object<everything is an object>`
+:ref:`because in Python everything is an object<everything is an object>`.

 ----